Dwidy99/OnlineStoreTheme/README.md

 # OnlineStoreTheme1

-This app only uses HTML5, CSS, and a little Javascript.
+This app only uses HTML5, CSS, and a few Javascript.
 There are index page (main page), cart page for checkout items, category pages to view specific products,